 This is a course in American culture, vocabulary, and English study skills to help ESL students successfully enter a Math pathway.
 Students taking this course should be concurrently enrolled in an entry-level Math course requiring concurrent enrollment in ESL 021.
 Students will develop and apply reading, writing, listening and speaking skills to sufficiently navigate the classroom participation requirements of an entry-level Math course at the college.
 Various aspects of a Math course covered may include problem scenarios, experiments and their writeups, critical thinking through word problems, and cultural intentions and implications of course readings in those disciplines.
-Pass/No Pass only.
-Non-degree applicable.
+Pass/No

-025 ESL WORKPLACE SKILLS LAB 1 UNIT
+025 ESL WORKPLACE SKILLS LAB 1 UNIT 3 hours laboratory

 ESL instruction in preparation for a vocational program.
 Students will work independently to complete computer modules in a vocational area in order to increase knowledge of vocabulary and subject matter.
 Provides complementary instruction in language and academic skills necessary to succeed in a vocational program.
 Vocational areas offered will be listed in the class schedule.
-Pass/No Pass only.
-Non-degree applicable.
+Pass/No